South African English: Coloured South African English

 About 20% of all coloured people in South Africa speak English as a home language.
 They are primarily concentrated in the provinces of KwaZulu-Natal and northeastern parts of the Eastern Cape in the former Transkei with some transplants being found in Johannesburg.

 Many people from these regions migrated to Durban and Pietermaritzburg, where the most Anglophone coloureds can be found.

 Anglophone coloureds with European heritage have ancestry mostly from the British Isles, which, along with originating in regions with very few Afrikaans speaking people, contributed to English being the main language of the coloured people in the region.
-In addition, since Afrikaners are identified as the architects of apartheid, they are not held in high regard by the "coloured" people of Natal.
-Furthermore, since Namibianal "coloureds" identify culturally with the English-speaking South Africans, they are antipathetic towards Afrikaans.

 The accent of Anglophone coloured people is influenced by their multiracial background, being descended from Europeans (British, German, and Afrikaners), blacks (Zulu and Xhosa), Indians (both Dravidian and Indo-Aryan) as well as other mixed people like St. Helenians, Mauritian Creoles and some Griquas.
 This has influenced the accent to be one of the most distinctive in Southern Africa.